facebookresearch/habitat-challenge/README.md

 For details about the agent, dataset, and evaluation, see the challenge website: [aihabitat.org/challenge/rearrange_2022](https://aihabitat.org/challenge/rearrange_2022/).

+If you have any issues, open a GitHub issue on this repository.

 ## Participation Guidelines

 Participate in the contest by registering on the in the soon to be released EvalAI page and creating a team.
 Participants will upload docker containers with their agents that are evaluated on an AWS GPU-enabled instance.
 Before pushing the submissions for remote evaluation, participants should test the submission docker locally to ensure it is working.
 Instructions for training, local evaluation, and online submission are provided below.